North East: 18 die in rain-related incidents

 All seven northeastern states have been experiencing incessant rainfall.
 The India Meteorological Department has forecast heavy to very heavy rain in parts of the region on Saturday.

-Earlier in the day, Manipur Governor Ajay Kumar Bhalla visited flood-affected areas in Imphal city and instructed officials to implement precautionary measures to prevent disasters, according to a press release from the Raj Bhavan.
+Earlier in the day, Manipur Governor Ajay Kumar Bhalla visited flood-affected areas in Imphal city and instructed officials to implement precautionary measures to prevent disasters, the Raj Bhavan said in a press release.